nutdanai-kpjr/Cheque08/README.md

 ## Backend (Servlet)

- ### Show number of customers
+ ### Show the list of the cheques that current user have sumbited

->  Get the number of customers of the bank
+>  Get the Array of the chequed that current user have upload
 - **URL** : `/api/customers`
 - **Method** : `GET`
 - **Auth required** : YES